FoamPyc Technique Determines Open Cell Volume in Foamed Materials

 The FoamPyc option for the AccuPyc 1345 Density Analyzer lets you measure, calculate, and report the percentage of open cell volume in blocks of foamed or cellular plastic, glass, rubber, or metal.

 These foamed materials have thin membranes or walls that separate internal cavities or cells.
 These cells can be open or interconnecting, closed or non-connecting, or a combination of open and closed.
 With the FoamPyc software, you can determine the percentage of sample volume occupied by open cells, as well as closed cells.

 The FoamPyc program ensures accuracy by correcting for punctured cells caused by cutting the block of material to obtain a sample.
 The volume of the cells that were opened on the cut surfaces of the sample are computed and their volume deducted from the analysis results so as not to overstate the true open-cell volume of the original uncut material.

 The program uses correction calculations that follow ASTM Standard D 6226.
-Procedure "A" factors in cell chord length for estimating cut cell volume.
-Procedure "B" performs a second analysis to correct for opened cells, except this time the same sample is subdivided
+Correction using cell dimensions method factors in cell chord length for estimating cut cell volume.
+Correction by re-cutting sample method, performs a second analysis to correct for opened cells, except this time the same sample is subdivided

 (re-cut) to expose twice the total surface area as before.
 Then, the second run is subtracted